mbnguyen/Skipli-Project/README.md

         cd src/sever

-8. Copy the credential files for FireStore and Twilio into the sever folder (not available on public).
+8. Copy the credential files for FireStore into the sever folder (not available on public).

+9. Create a free account on Twilio for texting.
+Register the phone number TO send texts to.
+Then copy the accountSid, authToken, and the phone number to send text FROM.

+        const accountSid = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx';
+        const authToken = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx';
+        const sendFrom = '+1xxxxxxxxxx';

-9. Export the Google credential file using command:
+10. Export the Google credential file using command:

         export GOOGLE_APPLICATION_CREDENTIALS="[Directory to the project]/src/server/[name of the credential json file]"

-10. Run the BackEnd.js using nodemon.
+11. Run the BackEnd.js using nodemon.

         nodemon BackEnd.js

-11. Run the project, and follow the instruction on screen.
+12. Run the project, and follow the instruction on screen.

 Thank you.